Initial Semantics for Reduction Rules: Relative monads and modules thereon

 by defining the substitution map, for $f : Fc \to Pd$, as

-The module thus defined is called the \emph{pullback module of $N$ along $h$}.
-The pullback extends to module morphisms and is functorial. \end{definition}
+The module thus defined is called the \emph{pullback module of $M$ along $h$}.
+The pullback extends to module morphisms and is functorial. \end{defi}

-\begin{definition}[Induced Module Morphism] With the same notation as before, the monad morphism $h$ induces a morphism of $P$--modules $h:G'P \to h^*Q$.
-Note that the domain module is the module obtained by postcomposing (the tautological module of) $P$ with $G'$, whereas for (traditional) monads the domain module was just the tautological module of the domain monad \parencite{DBLP:conf/wollic/HirschowitzM07}. \end{definition}
+\begin{defi}[Module morphism induced by a monad morphism] With the same notation as in Definition\ \ref{def_pullback}, the monad morphism $h$ induces a morphism of $P$--modules $h:G'P \to h^*Q$.
+Note that the domain module is the module obtained by postcomposing (the tautological module of) $P$ with $G'$, whereas for (traditional) monads the domain module was just the tautological module of the domain monad \cite{DBLP:conf/wollic/HirschowitzM07}. \end{defi}

-One big difference between monads --- both traditional and relative ones --- and modules over them is that for the latter we know how to take \emph{products}: